Beatrix Potter: Country life and marriage

 Owning and managing these working farms required routine collaboration with the widely respected William Heelis.
-By the summer of 1912, Heelis had proposed marriage and Potter had accepted; although she did not immediately tell her parents, who once again disapproved because Heelis was only a country solicitor.
+By the summer of 1912, Heelis had proposed marriage and Potter had accepted, though she did not immediately tell her parents, who once again disapproved because Heelis was only a country solicitor.
 Potter and Heelis were married on 15 October 1913 in London at St Mary Abbots in Kensington.
 The couple moved immediately to Near Sawrey, residing at Castle Cottage, the renovated farmhouse on Castle Farm, which was 34 acres large.
 Hill Top remained a working farm but was now remodelled to allow for the tenant family and Potter's private studio and workshop.
 At last her own woman, Potter settled into the partnerships that shaped the rest of her life: her country solicitor husband and his large family, her farms, the Sawrey community and the predictable rounds of country life.
 The Tale of Jemima Puddle-Duck and The Tale of Tom Kitten are representative of Hill Top Farm and her farming life and reflect her happiness with her country life.

 Her father, Rupert Potter, died in 1914, and with the outbreak of World War I, Potter persuaded her mother to move to the Lake District, renting her a property in Sawrey.
 Finding life in Sawrey dull, Helen Potter soon moved to Lindeth Howe (now a 34-bedroomed hotel), a large house the Potters had previously rented for the summer in Bowness, on the other side of Lake Windermere.
 Potter continued to write stories for Frederick Warne & Co and fully participated in country life.
 She established a nursing trust for local villages and served on various committees and councils responsible for footpaths and other rural issues.